1. Home

 My electric bill is $290/mo

-You'll make a monthly payment for the duration of your lease, and the solar installer is fully responsible for installation and maintenance.
-With this arrangement, you typically don’t pay any upfront costs for the residential solar installation, only the subsequent monthly "rent."
+A solar lease is a financial arrangement where the company that installs your solar panel system retains ownership, and you pay a fixed monthly amount to use the system.
+You'll make a monthly payment for the duration of your lease while the company is fully responsible for installation and maintenance.
+With this arrangement, you typically don’t pay any upfront costs for the residential solar installation, only the monthly "rent."

-What Are the Differences Between a Solar Lease and a Solar PPA?
+What are the differences between a solar lease and a solar PPA?

-• Solar Lease - You pay a fixed monthly "rent" to the company for the duration of the lease, regardless of how much electricity you use.
+• Solar lease: You pay a fixed monthly "rent" to the company for the duration of the lease, regardless of how much electricity you use.

-Should I Buy or Lease Solar Panels?
+Is it Better to Buy or Lease Solar Panels?

 • Solar leasing might be perfect for homeowners who can budget for a flat monthly fee, but they don’t have the money on hand to buy the system outright, or can’t secure the loan.